sag1v/debuggr.io/content/blog/js-closure-in-depth/index.md

 ## Execution context

-Every time we invoke a function, a new execution context is created, and each execution context has its own "Variable Environment" or "scope" if you will.
+Every time we invoke a function, a new execution context is created, and each execution context has it's own "Variable Environment" or "scope" if you will.
 This local variable environment is holding all arguments that got passed to it and all declarations made inside the body of the function, in our case the `numOfExecutions` variable.
 When the function is "done", e.g with a `return` statement or there are no more lines of code to execute, the engine will mark it to be garbage collected, meaning it's entire environment will get disposed.

-This is the reason our code above doesn't work well, every time we invoke `counter` we create a new execution context with a new declaration of the `numOfExecutions` variable and incrementing it ot the value of `1`.
+This is the reason our code above doesn't work well, every time we invoke `counter` we create a new execution context with a new declaration of the `numOfExecutions` variable and incrementing it to the value of `1`.

 ## Global execution context